The Lisu people

-The Lisu are a Tibeto-Burman highland tribe, originally from southwest China.
-They can be found in China, India, Myanmar.
-They drifted into North Thailand from Burma [ Kengtung] and can now be found at Fang, Mae Hong Son, Sukhothai Tak, Khampaeng Phet, Phayao, Lampang and Chiang Rai.
+The Lisu are a Tibeto-Burman ethnic minority, originally from southwest China.
+Under pressure of the growth of the Chinese population many left their homeland.
+Nowadays there are Lise living in China, India, Thailand and Myanmar.
+They drifted into North Thailand from Burma (Kengtung) and live in Fang, Mae Hong Son, Sukhothai Tak, Khampaeng Phet, Phayao, Lampang and Chiang Rai.
 They speak a language that belongs to the Lolo branch of the Tibeto-Burman family.

-Most of them are animists, which means that they believe that all things are embodied with “spirit”, ancestor worship, and living in harmony with nature and all beings.
+Most of the Lisu are animists, which means that they believe that all things are embodied with “spirit”, ancestor worship, and living in harmony with nature and all beings.
 Over time many of them have converted to Buddhism.
-More recently many have become christians.
-Even the converts still mix their new religion with traditional animism.
+More recently many have become christians but even the converts still mix their new religion with traditional animism.

 The Lisu are probably the only tribe that has cross border contacts.
 In 2018 there was a gathering in Mae Taeng in Thailand of Lisu people from China and from Myanmar.

 Their dress is very colourful and beautiful.
 We organise tours to a Lisu village in Chiang Dao.